ldtteam/MinecoloniesWiki/source/misc/recipes.md

 ---
 # Recipes

-Listed in this page are the current crafting recipes available in MineColonies/Structurize.
-This will be updated as any craftables are added and made public.
+Listed on this page are the current crafting recipes available in MineColonies/Structurize.
+This page will be updated as any craftables are added and made public.

 **Note:**
 The [building tool](../../source/items/buildingtool) used in any of these recipes will not be consumed in the recipe.
 It is included to separate our recipes from possible conflicting recipes in other mods.